Quabena/alx-low_level_programming/0x00-hello_world/README.md

 3-name - Compiles a C file and creates an executable named cisfun 4-puts - A C program that prints exactly "\"Programming is like building a multilingual puzzle 5-printf - Is a C program that prints exactly 'with the proper grammar, but the outcome is a piece of art,'.
+6-size.c - Is a C program that prints the size of varios types on the computer it is compiled and run on.